-Managing Editor for Web: Brandon Yung
+Managing Editor for Web: Benjamin Regan

-Managing Editor for Print: Cole Cahill
+Managing Editor for Print: Ellie Nakamura

-Faculty Advisor: Mike Hogan
+Faculty Advisor: Karen Hames

 Tiger’s mission is to provide a reliable news outlet for SPHS and the local community.
 Through a variety of coverage, Tiger empowers/enables students to think critically and creatively, communicate effectively, solve problems, set and reach goals, and work cooperatively and independently as responsible citizens.
-Tiger is a forum for student free speech, in accordance with California ed code 48907.

 Tiger Newspaper strives to inform its audience in a broad, fair, and accurate manner on all subjects relevant to students at South Pasadena High School and the South Pasadena community.
 Because Tiger Newspaper is an independently run student publication, signed articles appearing in Tiger represent the writer’s opinions and do not necessarily reflect the views of the staff, student body, faculty or administration of SPHS.
-Viewpoints and opinions expressed in unsigned editorials are not representative of the views and positions of South Pasadena Unified School District or any faculty member employed by SPUSD.
+Viewpoints and opinions expressed in unsigned editorials are not representative of the views and positions of South Pasadena Unified School District nor any staff member employed by SPUSD.

 Tiger welcomes submissions from students and the community but reserves the right to maintain discretion over publication decision-making.
 The editorial staff will determine the content of all staff editorials.
 Signed columns or reviews represent only the opinions of individual authors.
-Original stories will carry bylines, although stories rewritten by anyone other than the original writer will not receive a byline, contributing writing will also receive bylines.
+Original stories will carry bylines, although stories rewritten by anyone other than the original writer will not receive a byline.
+Contributing writing will also receive bylines.

 Copyright permission for student work to be published is inherent in the relationship between Tiger Newspaper and its staff members.
 Staff members also retain ownership of all respective content, and content may not be reproduced without express written permission.
 Likewise, permission is assumed for those non-staff members who submit material for publication.